 Karno (ganno, conna, kanna)

-The terms karno, ganno and conna have been recorded for different Platysace species (Meagher 1974, Pate and Dixon 1982 and Bindon 1996).
+The terms karno, ganno, konno and conna have been recorded for different Platysace species (Meagher 1974, Pate and Dixon 1982 and Bindon 1996).
 One of these species Platysace cirrosa, sometimes referred to colloquially as the “round yam” is found in wandoo country near the base of Eucalptus wandoo where it thrives after fire.
 Drummond (who resided in Toodyay) records the indigenous name of its edible spherical tubers as “conna:”

 ‘large tuberous roots, sometimes 3-4 inches [7-10 cm] in diameter or more, the natives eat this root, which they call Conna, it is very juicy; the juice having a sweetish taste with a slight flavour of celery, the root seems to contain very little starch.’

 We agree with Drummond’s description of taste.
 Bindon (1996: 202) describes the taste as ‘somewhere between that of coconut and carrot’ which is probably derived from Moore’s original description of taste:

 Pate and Dixon (1982: 220) note that the root tubers of P. cirrosa have a high water content but minimal protein and starch.
 The plant has a taproot system with round tubers spaced at intervals along it and these tubers increase in size as depth of soil increases.
 Drummond notes that the plant is largely invisible to the untrained European eye and that unless one knows what one is looking for, it goes unnoticed.